 In this household, it’s not about the money that was wasted.
 It’s about a life that died unnecessarily, but karma has its ways of returning full circle.
 With a spoiled chicken, a menu had to be changed.
 Salmon was brought to quickly replace the chicken.
 Remember, the chicken was brought for one dollar a pound.
 It would’ve lasted two or three days, including “brown bagging” it for lunch.
 In New York City, lunch will cost an average of $10.00, if one is conscience about eating healthy.
 One pound of salmon will last for one day.
 So, I may have cooked a fabulous Salmon with Red Currant Salsa, but I can’t “brown bag” it for lunch the following day, because I try not to leftover fish, unless it’s a canned tuna salad.
 Read more

 The first time I saw fingerling potatoes, I was confused in a Danish supermarket.
-I was looking for the large potatoes I was visually familiar seeing of American produce.
-Produce and meat in Denmark are expensive, small and imperfect.
+I was looking for the large potatoes that I was familiar seeing in American grocery stores.
+Produce and meat in Denmark are expensive.
+The portions are small.
+The vegetables are imperfect.
 The taste far exceeds American food.
 I returned to the United States with a determined effort to shop at farmer’s market than the average grocery store, when time permits.
 The fingerling potatoes in Denmark had a thin paper shell, similar to an onion or a tomatillo, that needs to be rubbed or peeled off before prepping for a dish.
 The small size, like most produce and meat, produces a sweet and tender taste.Read more